efloresz/NoteFlow/README.md

 - Local API Storage of chathpt responses
 - https://kinopio.club/ (storing the pdf and users data)
 - make the boxes notebook with the text as handwritting
+- use the schools colors to scope down the application

 ## Technical Stack
 ### Front-end: